-- 14. (1) Subject to section 15, the National Commissioner may grant temporary registration to a person- - (a) for such period as may be prescribed; and - (b) subject to prescribed conditions. - (2) The National Commissioner may at any time withdraw temporary registration if any condition contemplated in subsection (1)(b) is not complied with.
+13. (1) Subject to section 14, the National Commissioner may grant temporary registration to a person-

-Disqualification 40
+- (a) for such period as may be prescribed; and - (b) subject to prescribed conditions. - (2) The National Commissioner may at any time withdraw temperary registration if any condition contemplated in subsection (1)(b) is not complied with.

-- 15. (1) A person is disqualified from being registered if such person- - (a) has in the preceding three years, in the Republic or elsewhere, been sentenced to imprisonment without the option of a fine; - (b) has in the preceding 10 years been convicted of an offence in terms of this Act or the previous Act, irrespective of the sentence imposed, and was within five 45 years after the conviction again convicted of an offence in terms of any of the said Acts and sentenced to a fine exceeding R200; - (c) is an unrehabilitated insolvent; - (d) is under 18 years; - (e) does not permanently reside in the Republic; or - (f) is by virtue of any other law disqualified from carrying on a business. - (2) If a person who is disqualified to hold a certificate in terms of subsection (1)- - (a) has an interest in a company, close corporation or trust; - (b) is a partner in a partnership; or - (c) is a beneficiary under a trust, that company, corporation, partnership or trust 55 may not be registered.
+Disqualification

-(3) For the purposes of subsection (1)(a) and (b), "preceding" means preceding the date of the application in question.
+- 14. (1) A person is disqualified from being registered as a dealer if such person- - (a) has in the preceding five years, in the Republic or elsewhere, been sentenced to imprisonment without the option of a fine in respect of any offence of fraud, theft or corrupt activities as referred to in the Prevention and Combating of Corruptian Activities Act, 2004 (Act No. 12 of 2004), or any contravention of the Corruption Act, 1992 (Act No. 94 of 1992), or the commission of any other offence of which dishonesty is an element; - (b) has in the preceding 10 years been convicted of an offence in terms of this Act or the previous Act, irrespective of the sentence imposed, and was within five years after the conviction again convicted of an offence in terms of any of the said Acts and sentenced to a fine exceeding R1 000; - (c) is an unrehabilitated insolvent; - (d) is under 18 years: - (e) does not permanently reside in the Republic; or - (f) is by virtue of any other law disqualified from carrying on a basiness. - (2) A company, corporation, partnership or trust may not be registered if a person who is disqualified to hold a certificate in terms of subsection (1) - (a) has an interest in that company, close corporation or trust; - (b) is a partner in that partnership; or - (c) is a beneficiary under that trust. - (3) For the purposes of subsection (1)(a) and (b), "preceding" means preceding the date of the application in question.